SICP 1.2.3 Solutions

 I’ve done the ‘debugging’ in a crude way, making use of the

 display procedure to show the answer.
 Each time p is called, it prints out a line.
 Counting those lines gives the answer.
 Normally this isn’t a great way to accomplish this task (for one, it changes the routine as given to us so is in a sense incorrect; our

 p is not the original

 p but common sense says the number of calls is the same).
 This method is easier to repeat in a file, though, and takes less time.
-There do exist debugging tools that would count the calls to a procedure without requiring you to rewrite it, which would probably be the best way to handle it if doing this computationally, quickly, and repeatably is desired, though some time must be invested learning to use them.
+There do exist debugging tools that would count the calls to a procedure without requiring you to rewrite it.
+That would probably be the best way to handle it if doing this computationally, quickly, and repeatably is desired, although some time must be invested learning to use them for your implementation.

 The second part of the problem in this case is much simpler than in 1.14.
 For one, this is a straightforward recursion, with the number of calls to sine being the primary factor in both the space and time required.
 Both of them can be found by figuring the number of calls needed.